bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 ## Project Set Up

 - :white_check_mark: Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- :white_check_mark: Add your project manager as collaborator on Github.
 - :white_check_mark: Clone your OWN version of the repository (Not Lambda's by mistake!).
 - :white_check_mark: Create a new branch: git checkout -b `<firstName-lastName>`.
 - :white_check_mark: Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.